- Prayer and Worship

-Positio – a comprehensive summary of all documentation; in this context, there are two: the one summarizing the investigation of a candidate's life and heroic virtues or martyrdom and a second for any alleged miracles.
-The positio is prepared during the Roman phase by the postulator with the assistance of someone from the Congregation for the Causes of Saints.
+Positio – a comprehensive summary of all documentation; in this context, there are two: the one summarizing the investigation of a candidate's life and heroic virtues or offering of life, or martyrdom and a second for any alleged miracles.
+The Positio is prepared during the Roman phase by the postulator with the assistance of someone from the Congregation for the Causes of Saints.

 Postulator -- person appointed to guide and oversee the cause.
 One oversees the cause at the diocesan or eparchial level (Phase I); the Roman postulator, oversees all aspects of Phases II and III.

 Prefect -- the head of any of the Roman curial congregations, usually a cardinal.

 Relator – person appointed by the Congregation for the Causes of Saints to assemble the historic documentation of the candidate for canonization.

 Saint – the title given to someone who has been formally canonized by the Church as sharing eternal life with God, and therefore offered for public veneration and imitation.

 Servant of God -- the title given to a candidate for sainthood whose cause is still under investigation, prior to being declared Venerable.

 Venerable – the title given to a candidate for sainthood whose cause has not yet reached the beatification stage but whose heroic virtue has been declared by the pope.